 I had this Viggen (pictures below) from 2012 to 2015.
 A great sailboat but it had no ‘inside-engine’ and it felt rather small inside the cabin.
 It was taken over by a young sailor from Lithuania.
 We met then in Karlskrona, for me to deliver the boat.

 It is not a coincidence that all my fiber-glass sailboats have been designed by Per Brohäll (the Tur 80, the Viggen, and the Vegas).
 The first Vega I had – I renamed her Lotta Continua (means ‘the struggle goes on’) – I bought it in Gävle and transported to Stockholm, where I kept it for about eleven years at the Bosön Boat Club, in Lidingö.
 The reason being that I lived during several years in a house “round the corner” from the club.
 In the same club I harboured my first wooden boats, since 1985.
 I had that Vega (seen down below) between 1992 and 2003.
 Then I bought the Tur 80 which I described above, and which I still sail in Rundvik.
 In 2008 I decided to move back to Italy but I did not want to leave Sweden completely.
 For this reason I chosen a port that is in about a southernmost latitude in Sweden (a ‘closest’ point to my house northern Italy).
-There I brought my second Vega sailboat, which it was transported from Tranås (in the picture below seen at her dock in Ystad).
+There I brought my second Vega sailboat, which I bought in Tranås.

 But the Vega shown above has one – for me unresolved – main problem.
 The Albin 0-21 engine was defective and the maneuver with an out-border engine, no mater relatively strong, was very tricky and annoying.
 So I replaced that Vega with this one here below, whose engine functions (so far) splendid.
 It is a Volvo Penta diesel.
 The only thing I miss from the older Vegas it is the mast and the boom, that in older years were done with more properties and finishing.
 But on the other hand, this new mast has a furling capability, and I also kept the roller kick from the previous Vega, just in case.